UK wind breezes past 4-gigawatt barrier

 "The delivery of the fourth gigawatt of wind energy, in the teeth of the UK's worst recession in a generation, is an indication of the maturity and resilience of our sector," said BWEA Chairman Adam Bruce.
 "Taken together with the 9 GW of projects that have planning consent or that are already in construction, and the wind sector is almost halfway to delivering its share of the 2020 targets.
 We are more than doing our bit to help deliver a low-carbon, high-growth future for the UK."

 Former Deputy Prime Minister John Prescott, MP, the UK's chief negotiator for the Kyoto Climate Change Treaty, commented on the findings: "It is absolutely scandalous that three-quarters of all planning applications for onshore wind turbines are turned down.
-We cannot let the vocal minority stop our move to a low-carbon economy and stop us meeting our global-emissions targets."
+We cannot let the vocal minority stop our move to a low-carbon economy for households and stop us meeting our global-emissions targets."

 Related News